 Humanistic therapy is an approach to mental health that uses a strong relationship between the client and therapist to allow people to explore and reach their fullest potential.
 It’s useful for anyone who is feeling frustrated or stuck in anxiety, depression, or general life difficulties.
-That said, it isn’t focused on learning tools to fix problems, and the length of therapy depends on your own unique needs and goals.
+That said, it isn’t focused on developing tools to fix problems, and the length of therapy depends on your own unique needs and goals.

 What Is Humanistic Therapy?